1400 Wewatta Street Suite 600, Denver, CO USA 80202

-David Hsu focuses his practice on patent preparation, prosecution, and related counseling.
+David Hsu focuses his practice on patent preparation, patent prosecution, and related counseling.
 Dr. Hsu represents clients in a wide range of industries, including biotechnology, renewable energy, semiconductors, polymer materials, and bioinformatics.
 His academic background in chemical engineering and work experience provide him with the requisite technical and practical knowledge to be a highly effective advocate for his clients.
 Dr. Hsu was recognized as one of seven “Up and Coming Lawyers” in 2018 by Law Week Colorado.

 Dr. Hsu joined the firm as a law clerk in 2012 while attending law school.
-Prior to joining the firm, he worked as a senior engineer for the National Renewable Energy Laboratory (NREL) in Golden, Colorado, where he analyzed technical, economic, and sustainability qualities of cellulosic biofuels, solar photovoltaic, and other renewable energy processes.
-He published widely cited technical papers on biofuels and was frequently an invited speaker on the topic.
-Before NREL, Dr. Hsu served as a senior process engineer for Intel Corporation in Hillsboro, Oregon, helping develop both front-end and back-end processes for manufacturing next generation microprocessors.
+Prior to joining the firm, he worked as a senior engineer for the National Renewable Energy Laboratory (NREL), where he analyzed technical, economic, and sustainability issues related to cellulosic biofuels, solar photovoltaic generation systems, and other renewable energy processes.
+Dr. Hsu published several widely cited technical papers on biofuels and was frequently an invited speaker on the topic.
+Before working at NREL, Dr. Hsu served as a senior process engineer for Intel Corporation, helping develop both front-end and back-end processes for manufacturing next generation microprocessors.
 His doctoral research at the University of California, Berkeley focused on high pressure microplasmas.

 Dr. Hsu is conversant in Mandarin Chinese.